-We know we might have said this a few times already, but we can’t stress this point enough: workers want to check in to your building as fast as they can.
+We can’t stress this point enough: workers want to check in to your building as fast as they can.

 However, that doesn’t mean you have to rush your workers through your door.
 On the contrary, a check-in app can ease your worker management greatly.